Skip to main content

 In certain regions, a payment service provider may act as an acquirer (e.g., Monek provides acquiring services to clients in Europe).

-In e-commerce, in-app, and point-of-sale payments, authorization occurs via an API call to the payment gateway.
-The gateway, along with the payment processor, validates and conducts necessary risk checks before requesting authorization from the card network to transfer funds from the issuer to the acquirer.
+In e-commerce, in-app, and point-of-sale payments, authorisation occurs via an API call to the payment gateway.
+The gateway, along with the payment processor, validates and conducts necessary risk checks before requesting authorisation from the card network to transfer funds from the issuer to the acquirer.

-If an authorized payment remains uncaptured, merchants may opt to cancel it, perhaps due to suspected fraud.
-Authorization has a limited validity period; if uncaptured or cancelled within this timeframe, it expires.
+If an authorised payment remains uncaptured, merchants may opt to cancel it, perhaps due to suspected fraud. authorisation has a limited validity period; if uncaptured or cancelled within this timeframe, it expires.

 Bank Identification Number (BIN)